Mohamed-Shalaan/ProjectCAPI/README.md

 ***
 ## :trophy: Competitive Advantages

-<h3 align="center"> CAPI offers a full package of features that sets it apart from all local and international competitors who only offers partial features for a price !.</h3>
+<h3 align="center"> CAPI offers a full package of features that sets it apart from all local and international competitors who only offer partial features for a price!</h3>
 <img src="md/plus.PNG" />

 ***